WICG/attribution-reporting-api/README.md

 ### Multiple impressions for the same conversion (Multi-touch)

-If there are multiple impressions that were clicked and lead to a single conversion, send conversion reports for all of them.
+If multiple impressions were clicked and led to a single conversion, send conversion reports for all of them.

 To provide additional utility, the browser can choose to provide additional annotations to each of these reports, attributing credits for the conversion to them individually.
 Attribution models allow for more sophisticated, accurate conversion measurement.